aohorodnyk/stl/README.md

 * Implement and tests the most common functions and structures of the standard library
 * The simplicity and generalization should not affect performance
 * The library should be easy to use and understand

+## Documentation
+To make documentation more standartized and always up-to-date, we use [GoDoc (pkg.go.dev/github.com/aohorodnyk/stl)](https://pkg.go.dev/github.com/aohorodnyk/stl).
+It is the best documentation tool for Go.

+Every feature or feature change should introduce some changes in comments, doc.go, README.md and tests include examples.